Abused woman’s cats killed as ‘means of control and torture’: documents - NewsBreak

 Capri Rogers, 33, was living with his girlfriend from March to early April.

 According to the criminal complaint, Rogers assaulted the woman numerous times.
 He is accused of punching her in the head in early March.
-The woman also told authorities that the violence escalated to strangulation around the middle of March, causing her to lose consciousness at one point.2 charged for shooting man in face, arrested at vigil for Cottage Hill double homicide victims
+The woman also told authorities that the violence escalated to strangulation around the middle of March, causing her to lose consciousness at one point.Animal hoarder has probation extended after latest arrest

 The woman said she was terrified of Rogers, adding that once while lying in bed, he yelled at her and then shot a 22-caliber revolver into the mattress near her head.
 Documents also state that through the month of March and into April, Rogers also raped her.